Dianic Wicca: Beliefs and practices

 Dianic Wiccans of the Budapest lineage worship the Goddess, who they see as containing all goddesses, from all cultures; she is seen as the source of all living things and containing all that is within her.

 While Diana does have a triple aspect, it is in Her aspect as Virgin Huntress that She guides Her daughters to wholeness.
 She is "virgin" in the ancient sense of "She Who Is Whole Unto Herself."
 The ancient meaning of "virgin" described a woman who was unmarried, autonomous, belonging solely to herself.
 The original meaning of this word was not attached to a sexual act with a man.
 Diana/Artemis did not associate herself or consort with men, which is why these Goddesses are often understood to be lesbian.

 Dianic covens practice magic in the form of meditation and visualization in addition to spell work.
 They focus especially on healing themselves from the wounds of the patriarchy while affirming their own womanhood.

 Rituals can include reenacting religious and spiritual lore from a female-centered standpoint, celebrating the female body, and mourning society's abuses of women.
 The practice of magic is rooted in the belief that energy or 'life force' can be directed to enact change.
-However it is important to note that rituals are often improvised to suit individual or group needs and vary from coven to coven.
+However, rituals are often improvised to suit individual or group needs and vary from coven to coven.
 Some Dianic Wiccans eschew manipulative spellwork and hexing because it goes against the Wiccan Rede.
 However, many other Dianic witches (notably Budapest) do not consider hexing or binding of those who attack women to be wrong, and actively encourage the binding of rapists.